data-anushree/data-science-and-business-analytics/GrowthOS_Story_2047.md

 With the first draft, the founder and team were not satisfied.
 So, it fell through which disappointed me also.
 They saw me as an outsider which made it hard for them to trust my plans.
 For them I was a person whose sole job was to point fingers on their jobs.
 So, there were some trust issues from the employees side on me.

-Quote: They’re not just solving problems; they’re the healers.” — My teammate
+Quote: "Solutions fail when trust is missing.
+I learned that the hard way.” — My teammate

 ## Act IV: Reinvention
 ### Scene Title: _The change of heart_